Offshore Wind & the Environment

 Wind Power Affects Local Climate

 Wind turbines generate turbulence that can extend for over 45 miles.
-Harvard Scientists recognized that on land, wind turbines raise local temperatures significantly.
+Harvard Scientists recognized that on land, wind turbines significantly raise local temperatures.

 Offshore Wind Turbines create long-lasting sediment plumes